adoyle-h/neovim-config/README.md

 ### Default Config

-Parts of default config written in [./lua/adoyle-neovim-config/config/default.lua](./lua/adoyle-neovim-config/config/default.lua), and other parts written in `defaultConfig` of each plugin.
+Parts of default config written in [./lua/adoyle-neovim-config/config/default.lua](./lua/adoyle-neovim-config/config/default.lua), and other parts written in `defaultConfig` option of each plugin.

-Parts of default highlights written in [./lua/adoyle-neovim-config/config/color.lua](./lua/adoyle-neovim-config/config/color.lua) and [./lua/adoyle-neovim-config/config/highlights.lua](./lua/adoyle-neovim-config/config/highlights.lua), and other parts written in `highlights` of each plugin.
+Parts of default highlights written in [./lua/adoyle-neovim-config/config/color.lua](./lua/adoyle-neovim-config/config/color.lua) and [./lua/adoyle-neovim-config/config/highlights.lua](./lua/adoyle-neovim-config/config/highlights.lua), and other parts written in `highlights` option of each plugin.

+### Override Plugin Options

+You can override any [plugin options](./doc/plugin.md#plugin-options) in `require('adoyle-neovim-config').setup {plugins = {}}`.
+You can override highlights and keymaps.

 ### View Config